13.08. - 25.08. Karlsruhe

 There will be an allergy kitchen so that everyone has something to eat.

 If you have allergies or other food restrictions, please let the allergy kitchen know as early as possible so that they can take all needs into account.
 You can inform us of allergies in the Barrier Reduction Form.
-You can find it here (you will be redirected to a Cryptpad form).
+You can find it here.

 Participate in the Küfa?